Note:

 --bucket (string)

-The bucket name for which to get the bucket policy.
+The bucket name to get the bucket policy for.

-To use this API operation against an access point, provide the alias of the access point in place of the bucket name.
+Access points - When you use this API operation with an access point, provide the alias of the access point in place of the bucket name.

-To use this API operation against an Object Lambda access point, provide the alias of the Object Lambda access point in place of the bucket name.
+Object Lambda access points - When you use this API operation with an Object Lambda access point, provide the alias of the Object Lambda access point in place of the bucket name.
 If the Object Lambda access point alias in a request is not valid, the error code InvalidAccessPointAliasError is returned.
 For more information about InvalidAccessPointAliasError , see List of Error Codes .

 --expected-bucket-owner (string)